Support in North Carolina (2026)

 Key Factors in Child Support

 Beyond the guideline calculation, North Carolina courts may deviate from the presumptive amount when applying it would be unjust or inappropriate.
-The court considers:
+Under the guidelines, the court considers:

 Any deviation must be supported by findings of fact explaining why the guideline amount is inadequate or excessive.